Equivariant slices for symplectic cones: Introduction

 We begin the paper, in \S \ref{s:sympl}, with easier, but still to our knowledge new, fundamental results on the Darboux theorem for $\bC^\times$-equivariant symplectic structures on smooth varieties with a nontrivial $\bC^\times$-action.
 We show that, if we formally localize along a punctured line $\bC^\times \cdot x$, the resulting formal $\bC^\times$-Poisson scheme is completely classified by the degree of the symplectic form and the dimension of the vector space, and give the explicit formula for the structure.
 Then, using this section, we proceed to our main results in \S \ref{s:main} and to examples and applications in \S\!\S \ref{s:flq}--\ref{s:hypertoric}.

-It should also be possible to give explicit formulas for the corresponding decomposition for Slodowy slices, quiver varieties, and more generally for Hamiltonian reductions of symplectic vector spaces or varieties (as well as to answer Question \ref{q:slice} above in these cases), which we will discuss elsewhere.
+It should also be possible to give explicit formulas for the corresponding decomposition for Slodowy slices, quiver varieties, and more generally for Hamiltonian reductions of symplectic vector spaces or varieties (as well as to answer Question \ref{q:slice} above in these cases).
 The quantizations of these would yield decompositions for $U\mfg$ and more generally for $W$-algebras, as well as for quantized quiver varieties and quantum Hamiltonian reductions.